mobxjs/mobx/docs/best/actions.md

 ## Asynchronous actions

 Writing asynchronous actions is pretty simple as well.
-You can use reactive data structures as a promise.
+You can use observable data structures as a promise.
 This is what happens with the `isLoading` property in the `todoStore` for example:

 ```javascript